Shaun the Sheep Movie

-Shaun the Sheep Movie is a 2015 stop-motion animated adventure comedy film written and directed by Richard Starzak and Mark Burton.
-It is based on the British television series Shaun the Sheep, in turn a spin-off of the Wallace and Gromit film A Close Shave (1995).
+Shaun the Sheep Movie (marketed as Shaun the Sheep: The Movie) is a 2015 animated adventure comedy film produced by Aardman Animations.
+Written and directed by Richard Starzak and Mark Burton, it is based on the British television series Shaun the Sheep by Nick Park and Bob Baker, in turn a spin-off of the Wallace & Gromit film A Close Shave (1995).
 Starring the voices of Justin Fletcher, John Sparkes, and Omid Djalili, the film follows Shaun and his flock navigating the big city to save their amnesiac farmer, while an overzealous animal control worker pursues the group.
-It was produced by Aardman Animations, and financed by StudioCanal in association with Anton Capital Entertainment.

 The film premiered on 24 January 2015 at the Sundance Film Festival, and was theatrically released in the UK on 6 February 2015 and 5 August 2015 in the US.
 It made $106.2 million at the box office, and became the 9th highest-grossing animated film of 2015.
 Shaun the Sheep Movie was widely praised by critics, and received nominations for an Academy Award, a Golden Globe Award, a BAFTA Award, and also garnered five nominations at the Annie Awards, including Best Animated Feature.
-A stand-alone sequel entitled A Shaun the Sheep Movie: Farmageddon was released on 18 October 2019.
+A sequel, A Shaun the Sheep Movie: Farmageddon, was released on 18 October 2019, while a third film, Shaun the Sheep: The Beast of Mossy Bottom, is due to be released in 2026.

 Plot

 Shaun, a mischievous sheep living with his flock at Mossy Bottom Farm, is bored with the routine of life on the farm.
 He concocts a plan to have a day off by tricking the farmer into going back to sleep by counting his sheep repeatedly.
-However, the caravan in which they put the farmer to bed accidentally rolls away, taking him into the city.
+However, the caravan in which they put the farmer to bed accidentally rolls away, taking him into a city.
 Bitzer, the farmer's dog, chases after him.
 The farmer receives a blow to the head and is taken to a hospital, where he is diagnosed with amnesia.
 Upon leaving, he wanders into a hair salon and, acting on a vague recollection of shearing his sheep, cuts a celebrity's hair.
 The celebrity loves the result and the farmer gains popularity as a hair stylist called "Mr. X".

 Meanwhile, the sheep find life impossible without the farmer, so Shaun sneaks onto a bus to the city; to his surprise, the rest of the flock follow him on another bus.
-They disguise themselves as people and begin looking for the farmer, but Shaun is captured by Trumper, an overzealous animal control worker.
+They disguise themselves as people and begin looking for the farmer, but Shaun is caught by Trumper, a mean Animal Control worker.
 Shaun is reunited with Bitzer in the animal lock-up, and with the help of a homeless dog named Slip, they manage to escape while imprisoning Trumper.
-They find the farmer, but he does not recognise them, much to their dismay.
+They find the farmer by a poster, but he does not recognise them because of his amnesia and shoos them away.